 It’s quite possible that ExpressVPN is the fastest VPN out there.
 This, combined with its spectacular unblocking capabilities, definitely makes it my first choice when it comes to streaming.
 That’s talking about it’s VPN features.
 How about MediaStream?
 This VPN has its own Smart DNS that’s almost capable of unblocking any streaming service desired.

 BulletVPN is an Estonia-based VPN provider that has become a favorite in just a short period of time.
 It has emerged as an outstanding VPN solution the internet users.
 But what’s really catchy here is that even though it’s new in the scene, it provides users with Smart DNS.
-Not that many VPN servers, but what you lack in places, you gain in others.
+A lot of servers, top unblocking capabilities, and the best security measures – well done BulletVPN.

 Unlocator is a pure Smart DNS service that only sends DNS traffic related to geolocation to the needed location.
 No speed will be reduced when connected and it works on several platforms including PC, Mac, Apple TV, Roku, PS4, Xbox One, Phones, and even FireStick.